linode/docs/docs/applications/development/developing-git-github.md

 ##Push to the Forked Repo
 Create files on the development Linode and push them to the forked repository on Github.

-1. From the `~/test-repo-789` directory, create a new branch:
+1. From the `~/test-repo-789` directory, create and checkout a new branch:

         git checkout -b newbranch